Cubs edge Cardinals 3-2 in rain-shortened finale

+The Cardinals dropped a rain-shortened season finale, then turned their attention toward the NL wild-card game against the Los Angeles Dodgers on Wednesday.

+“If we’re going to get to where we want to go, we’d like to go through the team that just won it the previous year,” said Shildt, the Cardinals manager.
+“We might as well start with them right off the bat.”

-ST. LOUIS — Matt Duffy extended his hitting streak to a career-high 13 games with a pair of run-scoring singles to help the Chicago Cubs to a 3-2 victory over the St. Louis Cardinals on Sunday in a game that was halted after seven innings by rain.
+Matt Duffy extended his hitting streak to a career-high 13 games with a pair of run-scoring singles to help the Chicago Cubs to a 3-2 victory over the Cardinals on Sunday in a game that was halted after seven innings.

-Tommy Edman homered for St. Louis, which will face Los Angeles in the NL wild-card game on Wednesday.
-The Cardinals removed regulars Paul Goldschmidt and Nolan Arenado after two innings to rest for that.
+Tommy Edman homered for St. Louis.
+Shildt removed regulars Paul Goldschmidt and Nolan Arenado after two innings to rest for a potential postseason run.

 The Cardinals closed the regular season by winning 19 of their final 22 games, with a franchise-record, 17-game winning streak from Sept.
 11-28.
 They will be participating in the postseason for the third year in a row.